Harmonics partials overtones distortions THD stopped flute clarinet even-numbered harmonics odd - sengpielaudio PR

 Tone name C2 C3 G3 C4 E4 G4 Bb4 C5 D5 E5 F#5 G5 Ab5 Bb5 B5 C6

-These not harmonic overtones are then called partial tones or partials.
+These are not harmonic overtones and are often called partial tones or partials.

-Typical "warm" tube sound, particularly triodes, contains predominantly in the spectrum
+Typical "warm" tube sound, particularly triodes contain predominantly in the spectrum

 even-numbered multiples of the fundamental frequency, and thus outstanding